 Still, many professional stock and crypto traders prefer a swing trading style instead.

-Below is a simple comparison of day trading vs swing trading, including the top pros and cons of both.
+Below is a simple comparison of day vs swing trading, including the top pros and cons of both.

 What is Day Trading?